 Common conditions that we see in practice are:

-Under the Chronic Disease Management (CDM) Program (formerly known as the EPC), clients who meet the criteria are eligible for up to five Medicare rebated session per calendar year.
+Under the Enhanced Primary Care (EPC) Program, also known as the CDM program, clients who meet the criteria are eligible for up to five Medicare rebated session per calendar year.
 A rebate of $52.95 is available per session.
 Please note a referral is required from your GP to access this rebate.

 A number of private health insurance providers offer rebates for Osteopathy services.
 For the exact rebate amount, please contact your health fund.